open-campaign-logger/generator-library/GeneratorGuide.md

 An example of this kind case could be the color table that contains the "black and white" subtable in end.
 That table produces only shades of black, grey and white and could be called for example to describe items in a black & white photograph.

 It is perfectly OK if there is overlap between the results produced by different tables.

+## Debugging Tips

+* You can check the workings of a certain part of the generator by modifying the *resultPattern* string to execute a specific subtable call.

+## Troubleshooting

+* **A table call is not working.**

+  Check that the table *name* property is correctly formed.
+A table name cannot begin with a number.

+* **My generator is producing empty output seemingly at random.**

+  Check that there are no completely empty null ("") entries in any of the tables.